 Candidates are assessed throughout the training period and by a multiple-choice examination on the final day of the course.
 Upon successful completion and passed the diving supervisor training and course assessments, the delegate will be awarded with KBA Training 'Certificate of Completion— CSCUBA Diving Supervisor' and the CDAS 'CSCUBA' Diving Supervisor Card.

-1. Skills Development Fund (SDF) Training Grant - Up to 95% subsidy (eligibility criteria apply).
+1. Skills Development Fund (SDF) Training Grant - Up to 90% subsidy (eligibility criteria apply).
 Absentee Payroll (AP) approved.
 (Current funding scheme will end on 31 December 2021.
 New funding scheme will take effect from 1 January 2022)

 *Final grant amount subject to SkillsFuture Singapore Agency (SSG) approval.

 Eligibility: The general eligibility criteria are listed as follows:

 NETT Fee payment.
 Company will pay KBAT the unfunded portion of the course fee.
 The training grant application submitted by the company is first routed to the training organisation for endorsement, before routing to SSG.
 Training organisation is responsible to submit the claim to SSG upon course completion.
 Upon approval of the claim, the course fee funding will be disbursed to the training organisation and Absentee Payroll funding, if applicable, will be disbursed to the company.

 2. SkillsFuture Credit.
 All Singaporeans aged 25 and above can use their $500 SkillsFuture Credit from the government to pay for a wide range of approved skills-related courses.
 Visit the SkillsFuture Credit website (www.skillsfuture.gov.sg) to choose from the courses available on the Training Exchange course directory.
 Contact us for more information.